 Income and savings can be taboo subjects that many people avoid asking about or discussing.
 This can make it difficult figure out if you’re on the right track or even in the right ballpark.
 Thankfully, there are organizations that research and analyze anonymous financial data to determine and report on and the state of salaries, expenditures, savings, etc. It is important to note that the following statistics represent the current state of workers’ retirement savings and do not represent the ideal or target level of savings for each age group.

-For example, even if a senior was to retire with $100,000 in savings, retired at 65 and lived until they were 85, which would only average out to $5,000 a year (not taking inflation or today’s negligible interest rates into account).
-Add to that a private pension of $10,000 and average monthly social security benefit of $1,230 ($14,760 per year) in 2012 (according to the U.S. Social Security Administration), this adds up to $29,760 which is considerably less than the average household income in the US of $50,054 in 2011.
+For example, even if a senior was to retire with the $100,000 in savings listed in the table above, retired at 65 and lived until they were 85, which would only average out to $5,000 a year (not taking inflation or today’s negligible interest rates into account).
+Add to that a private pension of $10,000 and average monthly social security benefit of $1,341 ($16,092 per year) in 2016 (according to the U.S. Social Security Administration), this adds up to $31,092 which is considerably less than the average household income in the US of $51,939 in 2013.

-What is even more shocking is that many people actually believe that they are saving enough for their retirement according to a 2006 survey by Allstate Insurance.
-The reason for this belief probably stems from the fact that many of them never actually sat down and calculated their retirement finances.
+Not surprisingly, only 22% of workers are very confident that they’ve saved enough for a comfortable retirement (this is up from 13% in 2013 however).
+Many of them have never actually sat down and calculated their retirement finances.
 In fact, the EBRI reported that only 46% of those surveyed said that they and/or their spouse have calculated how much they need to have saved up in order to live comfortably during retirement.

 How Much do You Need to Retire?